openshiftio/saasherder/README.md

 * *name*: Name of the service
 * *path*: Path to the template in the repo
 * *url*: URL of the repository which contains the template
+* *skip*: False by default, if True, the service will be skipped from processing (i.e. template will not be processed and output file for service will not be produced)
 * *parameters*: An object where key is the parameter name and value is the parameter value.
 These parameters will be added to `oc process` when processing the template
+* *environments*: A list where you can specify multiple environments which can be selected by passing an argument `--environment`.
+Values in a given environment will override values in the top level section.
+Anything can be overridden but `name`, `url` and `hash`.

 ## Config YAML